microsoft/CanadianBuildingFootprints/README.md

 ![](/images/bldgmetrics.JPG)

-@Nikola please update
-On our evaluation set contains ~15k building.
+On our evaluation set contains ~45k building.
 The metrics on the set are:
-- IoU is 0.85, Shape distance is 0.33, Average rotation error is 1.6 degrees
+- IoU is 0.76, Shape distance is 0.43, Average rotation error is 3.7 degrees
-- The metrics are better or similar compared to OSM building metrics against the labels

 #### Data Vintage
 The vintage of the footprints depends on the vintage of the underlying imagery.
 Because Bing Imagery is a composite of multiple sources it is difficult to know the exact dates for individual pieces of data.